tistatos/tistatos.github.io/CV/index.md

 ## Experience
 ---
+**Dataton AB - Software Developer** *Jun 2017 - * \\
+At Dataton I work as a Software developer on WATCHOUT - a multi-display software solution for AV industry with application areas such as live staging, museum exhibitions.

+**Dataton AB - Master Thesis** *Jan 2017 - Jun 2017* \\
+My master thesis had the title *Camera-based calibration for projection mapping*.
+It consisted of looking at methods of automating the process of calibrating the setup to achieve projection mapping.
+By using the projector and a camera to achieve computer stereo vision via structured light

+**Consid - Student Ambassador** *2016 - 2017* \\
+As a Student Ambassador for Consid, I was their channel to interact with students.
+This consisted of Events arranged by Consid but also as a recruitment possibility.

-**Qualisys AB - Software Engineer** *2014 -* \\
+**Qualisys AB - Software Engineer** *2014 - 2016* \\
-Part time work developing new software and solutions related to their motion capture software and hardware.
+During my time at Qualisys, I've worked with developing a C# SDK for the real-time protocol from QTM (Qualisys Track Manager) and a demo implementation of streaming rigid bodies in real-time to Unity and animate characters via IK.

+I've also worked with an internal web-based solution to plan motion capture volumes for customers in regards of number of cameras, their position and orientation and also visualize the covered volume.
+The system is built with the MEAN-stack as well as a custom WebGL 3D editor with Threejs as a base

 **The media technology association - Board member (Head of web)** *2014-*\\
 Member of the board for our education.
-My work invovles the developing of our website and general web-related questions.
+My work involved the developing of our website and general web-related questions.

 **Linköpings Universitet - LiTHehack** *2013-* \\
 LiTHehack is a student-driven project at Linköping University aiming to help and inspire students with programming.
 Anyone is offered guidance whenever it's a school assignment, laboration or just a personal project.